Tiago Nunes: Sporting Cristal

 On 17 November 2022, Nunes was named manager of Peruvian club Sporting Cristal for the upcoming season.
 On 11 November 2023, after missing out a place in the finals, he left amidst rumours to take over Botafogo.

 Botafogo

 On 16 November 2023, Nunes was named head coach of Botafogo on a contract until 2025.
 He was sacked the following 22 February, after a 1–1 draw against Bolivian club Aurora.

 Universidad Católica

 On 22 March 2024, Nunes was announced as manager of Chilean Primera División side Universidad Católica.
 He was sacked the following 25 May, with the club in the eighth place.

 LDU Quito

 On 6 June 2025, Nunes switched teams and countries again, after being presented as manager of LDU Quito in Ecuador.
+On 16 July 2026, the club announced his dismissal.